Welding and repair in the field

 Are you “making do”?

-Are you using weld parameters that are already set to avoid walking back to the machine to make changes?
+Are you using previously set weld parameters to avoid walking back to the machine to make changes?
 Your days on the jobsite are varied and so are the jobs you must complete.
 You likely need to switch between MIG, stick, and gouge, or dial in your arc control for different types of welds.
 Most welding remotes have limited options for adjusting these parameters and processes, or you may not have a remote at all.
 It might seem more convenient to stay in your current workspace and make do with less-than-ideal parameters, but this can result in time and money spent on poor weld quality or rework.

 How long does your welder/generator run?